 Usually there is a 5-month waiting period for injured active-duty armed services personnel.
 Of course, they still have to meet the same eligibility criteria as the civil population and the medical condition must prevent them from taking on “substantial work”.

-The law firm of Ken Marks in Irvine, California represents military personnel throughout the nation.
+Kenneth G Marks Law Firm in Irvine, California represents military personnel throughout the nation.
 Ken Marks has proven to be one of the most effective lawyers for social security disability.